Group Health Insurance Plans That Work for Your Team

 • That if he/she purchases a Qualified Health Plan (QHP) from the Health Insurance Marketplace, the employee may lose any employer contribution to any health plan offered by the employer and that all or a portion of the contribution may be excludable from income for federal income tax purposes.

-Health Insurance – Thanks to the forever changing world of health insurance there are many plans to choose from; HMO, EPO, HSA, POS & PPO plans that will accommodate your needs for health insurance, whether, you are just looking for a plan to cover you locally or have employees across the country.
+Health Insurance – Thanks to the forever changing world of health insurance there are many plans to choose from that will accommodate your needs for health insurance, whether, you are just looking for a plan to cover you locally or have employees across the country.

-Health insurance plans will have a metallic tier to show the actuarial value of the plan.
-Rates are based upon each enrolling member’s age & geographical location:
+Small Group Health insurance plans will have a metallic tier to show the actuarial value of the plan.
+Rates are based upon each enrolling member’s age & geographical location.

 Dental Coverage – May be purchased as a standalone plan or as a rider (an add-on depending on the carrier) to a group health plan.